cbg-ethz/bmi/docs/bmm.md

 When both variables are discrete (and over an alphabet which is not too large), the joint distribution $P_{XY}$ can be represented by a probability table, and the mutual information can be computed exactly and the [`dit`](https://github.com/dit/dit) package is an excellent choice for these applications.

-However, discrete distributions $P_{XY}$ are also fine and Monte Carlo approximation can be used.
-Moreover, the fine distributions also encompass some cases where one of the variables is discrete and the other is continuous.
+However, discrete distributions $P_{XY}$ are also BMMs and a Monte Carlo approximation can be used.
+Moreover, the BMMs are flexible enough to model some cases where one of the variables is discrete and the other is continuous.

 Consider a family of distributions $P_{X_z}\otimes P_{Y_z}$, where each variable $X_z$ is a continuous variable and $Y_z$ is a discrete variable.
 Although we have $I(X_z; Y_z) = 0$, by mixing the distributions $P_{X_z}\otimes P_{Y_z}$ with different $z$ we can obtain a distribution with non-zero mutual information, represented by a Bayesian network $X \leftarrow Z\rightarrow Y$.